Performance Development for Technical Divers

 Observe – Analyze – Adapt

-Naturally, that process is most efficient under the guidance of a successful diving coach, but for most technical divers there are limits on the frequency which you will have access to higher level coaching or mentoring.
-To really make a consistent improvement with your technical diving performance, the vast majority of the observation-analysis-adaption process needs to be self-originated.
+Naturally, that process is most efficient under the guidance of a successful diving coach, but for most technical divers there are limits on the frequency at which you will have access to higher-level coaching or mentoring.
+To really make a consistent improvement in your technical diving performance, the vast majority of the observation-analysis-adaption process needs to be self-originated.

-As an inexperienced technical diver, it might seem daunting or fruitless to self-critique, problem solve and overcome your own performance limitations.
-After all, you aren’t qualified or experienced to make informed observation and analysis; let alone to adapt your practice drills and skills.
-Just understand that the process of observation-analysis-adaption is absolutely an adoptable skill that you can learn and which will develop the more you use it.
+As an inexperienced technical diver, it might seem daunting or fruitless to self-critique, problem-solve and overcome your own performance limitations.
+After all, you aren’t qualified or experienced to make informed observations and analyses; let alone to adapt your practice drills and skills.
+Just understand that the process of observation-analysis-adaption is absolutely an adaptable skill that you can learn and which will develop the more you use it.

 The problem for many technical divers is that they perceive skill development as a purely physical challenge.
-That’s normal because the practical diving skills that we learn on most courses are entirely kinaesthetic in nature.
-We see an instructor perform a demonstration and we replicate those movements and physical sensations repeatedly until we can mimic what we’ve seen and achieved the desired result.
+That’s normal because the practical diving skills that we learn in most courses are entirely kinaesthetic in nature.
+We see an instructor perform a demonstration and we replicate those movements and physical sensations repeatedly until we can mimic what we’ve seen and achieve the desired result.

 In contrast, the observe-analysis-adapt process is a mental development.
 It requires the technical diver to make a consistent thoughtful effort to improve themselves before, during, and after, every dive they conduct.